-Where a child is arrested the Officer-n-charge of the Police Station to which the child is brought shall, as soon as may be after the arrest, inform -
+Where a child is arrested, the officer-in-charge of the police-station to which the child is brought shall, as soon as may be after the arrest, inform-

-(a) The parent or guardian of the child, if he can be found, of such arrest and direct him to be present at the Childrens Court before which the child will appear; and
+(a) the parent or guardian of the child, if he can be found, of such arrest and direct him to be present at the childrens court before which the child will appear; and

-(b) The probation officer of such arrest in order to enable him to obtain information regarding the antecedents and family history of the child and other material circumstances likely to be of assistance to the Childrens Court for making the enquiry.
+(b) the probation officer of such arrest in order to enable him to obtain information regarding the antecedents and family history of the child and other material circumstances likely to be of assistance to the childrens court for making the inquiry.

-20. Inquiry by Childrens Court regarding delinquent children :-
+20. Inquiry by childrens court regarding delinquent children :-

-Where a child having been charged with an offence appears or is produced before a Childrens Court, the Childrens Court shall hold the enquiry in accordance with the provisions of section 39 and may, subject to the provisions of this Act, make such order in relation to the child as it deems fit.
+Where a child having been charged with an offence appears or is produced before a childrens court, the childrens court shall hold the enquiry in accordance with the provisions of Section 39 and may, subject to the provisions of this Act make such order in relation to the child as it deems fit.

-21. Orders that be passed regarding delinquent children :-

-(1) Where a Childrens Court is satisfied on inquiry that a child has committed an offence, then, notwithstanding anything to the contrary contained in any other law for the time being in force, the Childrens Court may, if it so thinks fit -
+21. Orders that may be passed regarding delinquent children :- committed an offence, then, notwithstanding anything to the contrary contained in any other law for the time being in force, the childrens court may, if it so thinks fit-